hudiniq/HawkRPG/rules/core.md

 │                                                                                                    │
 │                                                                                                    │
 │                                                                                                    │
-│ ITEM:       + BONUS, ABILITIES / EFFECTS                                                           │   Max 3*
+│ ITEM:       + ATR, ABILITIES / EFFECTS                                                             │   Max 3*
 │             Normal items have only bonuses.
-Magical items also have special abilities and effects. │ │             Distribute abilities and effects liberally.
-They make the world interesting.           │ │                                                                                                    │ │ GOLD:       10s: 1G │     1G             5G             10G            +G                          │
+Magical items also have special abilities and effects. │ │                                                                                                    │ │ GOLD:       10s: 1G     │         1G             5G             10G            +G                  │
 │                         │     Mundane gear  Superior gear  Enchanted gear  Exotic gear             │ │ LOOT:       1-100 s     │      Supplies       Potions       Ingredients      Magic                 │
 │             One gold standard.
-If items should be scarcer, consider raising exchange to 100s:1G.   │
+If items should be scarcer, consider raising exchange to 100s:1G.   │ │                                                                                                    │ │ SUPPLY:     Supply is a basic resource representing adventuring gear.
+Can be used to increase      │ │             comfort and recuperation potential in camp or be used as a resource wildcard.          │

 Hard: Can exceed max